Data Privacy Notice

 - Third parties or publicly available sources We may receive personal data about you from various third parties and public sources as set out below:

-- Technical Data from analytics providers such as Google and Facebook based outside the EU;
+- Technical Data from analytics providers such as Google and Facebook based outside the United Kingdom;

-- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as WorldPay based outside the EU;
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as WorldPay based outside the United Kingdom;

-- Identity and Contact Data from publicly available sources such as Companies House and the Electoral Register (records created for regulatory purposes) and directories on clergy, professionals and trades people (records created for commercial or reference purposes), all of such sources being based inside the EU.
+- Identity and Contact Data from publicly available sources such as Companies House and the Electoral Register (records created for regulatory purposes) and directories on clergy, professionals and trades people (records created for commercial or reference purposes), all of such sources being based inside the United Kingdom.

 5. How do we process your personal data?